blacklightpy/vaultofknowledge/🗺️ World Exploration/Culture/Muslim Culture.md

 - Aqidah (School of Theology)
 	- Ash'ari, By Sheik / Imam *Abu al-Hasan **al-Ash'ari***
-	- Maturi
+	- Maturi, By
-	- Athari
+	- Athari, By

-- Practices
+- Pillars of Religion (Arkaan ad-Deen)
 	- Shahaadah (Profession of Faith)
 	- Salaah (Prayer)
 	- Zakaat (Almsgiving)